michaelpb/libscroll/DEVELOPMENT.md

 unzipped, that constitutes the Scroll Workspace.

-The first file tarred into a `.scroll` file, within a that `scroll-tar` directory, should be `.scrollid`.
+The first file tarred into a `.scroll` file, within a that `scroll-tar` directory, should be named `.scrollid`.
 This file contains a UUID for the Workspace.
 The next file should be the Workspace's `manifest.cfg`.
 This file contains meta-data about the Workspace, such as authorship information.

 Now, if the `.scroll` file is git-based, the only other file or directory within the top level `scroll-tar` directory must be a bare git repo named